Natural Resources Canada receives inaugural OGC Community Impact Award

-This OGC standard applies to OWS deployed on HTTPS.
-It specifies how conformant OWS Services shall advertise their IA Controls and additional security features.
+This standard applies to OWS deployed on HTTPS.
+It specifies how conformant OWS Services advertise their IA Controls and additional security features.
 The advertisement uses XML elements that are already part of the Capabilities document structure.
 This ensures that existing client implementations will not break.

 Document title | Version | OGC Doc No. | Type |